Loudoun County Invasive Plant Removal Grant Program

 In June 2025, the Loudoun County Board of Supervisors approved a $2 million grant program to combat invasive plant species across the county.
 This new initiative—the Invasive Plant Species Management Program (IPSMP)—aims to create a paradigm shift in consumer behavior and public awareness regarding invasive plant species that are negatively impacting resident safety, the local economy and ecosystems.
 Awareness will be created through grant funded invasive plant removal projects in high visibility locations with a goal of residents no longer unwittingly purchasing invasive plants from big box stores and nurseries, while simultaneously taking matters into their own hands in their backyards.

-The program will officially launch in Fall 2025.
+The program will officially launch September 15, 2025.

 Why This Matters